World Heritage Site Shirakawa-go tour guide

 Wada house

-I know that Shirakawa-go was breeding silkworm to earn money for the village but actually the main business was raw material of gunpowder ”flame nitter”.
-It was my first time to know that when I visited Wada house.
+I know that Shirakawa-go was breeding silkworms to earn money for the village but actually the main business was raw material of gunpowder ”flame nitter”.
+It was my first time knowing that when I visited Wada House.

-It is mention is Wada house ancient documents about it.
+It is mentioned in Wada House ancient documents about it.

 焔硝